 Submissions are then pre-screened by a small team of staff and Jury members to evaluate their fit and relevancy to Prize themes.
-Those submissions that clear the pre-screening stage are then delivered as qualified submissions to the respective AMP Jury for their evaluation.
+Those submissions that clear the pre-screening process are then delivered as qualified submissions to the AMP Jury for Jewish Music for their evaluation.

-The Jury will review and grade the qualified submissions using the following three main criteria: Artistic Merit, Technical Merit and Thematic Fit.
-These criteria are separately weighted based on their level of importance to arrive at a score out of 100 for each evaluated submission.
+The Jury reviews and grade the qualified submissions using the following three main criteria: Artistic Merit, Technical Merit and Thematic Fit.
+These criteria are weighted based on their level of importance to arrive at a score out of 100 for each evaluated submission.

 This is the most important criteria the Jury applies in evaluating each submission.
 It is directly tied to the composer’s proven ability to write original concert music of high artistic merit.